-- That the licence holder holds indemnity insurance.
+- That the licence holder holds public liability insurance.

-- That the licence holder keeps a register of all horses in their possession that are three years old or younger and that the register is available for inspection at all reasonable times.
+- That the licence holder keeps a register of all horses in their possession that are kept for the licensable activity and that the register is available for inspection at all reasonable times.

 Failed Application Redress

 Please contact Licensing Services in the first instance.
 An applicant whose application is refused can appeal within 28 days to the First-Tier Tribunal.

 Please contact Licensing Services in the first instance.
 A licence holder who wishes to appeal against the star rating for their business can appeal to the Council.

 If you have any concerns regarding a riding establishment in the East Lindsey District please contact Licensing Services.

 Riding Establishments Register